 This company was founded as the Groton Iron Bridge Company in 1877. changing to the Groton Bridge and Manufacturing Company in 1887.
 It is known to have built many highway bridges, although it is unknown if the company was involved in heavy railroad bridge work.
 It reportedly also built punches, straightening machines and other wood working machinery.
 It separated from American Bridge Company in 1902, again becoming independent.

 Established in 1878 and incorporated in 1881.
 The company built at least two large Mississippi River bridges (Frisco Bridge at Memphis and the Rock Island Bridge at St. Paul).
 The plant was closed in 1903 and the property sold.

 Youngstown Bridge Company of Youngstown, Ohio

-Youngstown Bridge Company was founded in approximately 1889.
-It was not known to build any railroad bridges.
+Youngstown Bridge Company was founded in approximately 1889, from the ashes of the burned Morse Bridge Company plant.
+The company is known to have built part of the 1886 Kentucky and Indiana Bridge at Louisville.
 American Bridge Company closed the Youngstown Shops in 1903.

 Elmira Bridge Company of Elmira, New York

 The Elmira Bridge Company was founded in 1889 by Charles Kellogg, who had prior worked for Union Bridge Company in Buffalo.
 This Charles Kellogg was not the same who had founded Kellogg Bridge Company, also in Buffalo.
 Elmira built a mix of railroad and highway bridges.
 Famous examples not on this site include the Kinzua Bridge in Pennsylvania.
 American Bridge Company shuttered the shop in 1900.